Upwinded/UPEdit/README.md

 # UPEdit
-An Editor for Kum Yung's Stories
+An Editor for Kam Yung's Stories

   Upwinded Editor(UPedit)